- The opening credits featuring beautiful artwork from Alex Ross which neatly recaps the events of the previous film.

 - This sequence proves what Tony Stark would say to the MCU Spider-Man: "If you're nothing without that suit, then you shouldn't have it."
 Peter didn't have his suit, or his powers, and yet he proves that at heart he is Spider-Man, bar none.

 - The entire train sequence.
 And just about anything involving Doctor Octopus.

-- In particular, Doc Ock shoves Spider-man through the train window and attempts to pull him back out, but the hero keeps himself in barely.
-Then, right above the passengers' heads, Spider-man moves to another post and horizontally swings 360 to smash outside the next-over window... and in mid-crash, shoots his webbing at the side of the train, instantly and effortlessly sticking him to the side to continue the battle.
+- Doc Ock shoves Spider-Man through the train window and attempts to pull him back out, but the hero keeps himself in barely.
+Then, right above the passengers' heads, Spider-Man moves to another post and horizontally swings 360 to smash outside the next-over window... and in mid-crash, shoots his webbing at the side of the train, instantly and effortlessly sticking himself to the side to continue the battle.

 - Spider-Man stops a speeding train.
 An entire train, by himself.
-This is easily among the most Herculean feats of strength he's ever committed, in all continuities.
-It may be due to the sheer durability of his webbing, but he's clearly in physical agony doing so, yet nothing will stop him from saving his city.
+This is easily among the most Herculean feats of strength he's ever committed, in all continuities, though it may be due to the sheer durability of his webbing.
+He's clearly in physical agony doing so, yet nothing will stop him from saving his city and its people.

 - It's not Spidey saving an entire trainload of people from horrible death (who then save him).
 It's not the civilians (later) standing up to Doc Ock (though both are awesome).
 Then Peter realizes his mask got lost and has a little moment of panic and the two kids say 'We won't tell nobody'.
 The others agree.

 Passenger: He's... just a kid!
 No older than my son!

 - Made more awesome by that one guy's shocked reaction, realising the sort of person who routinely risks his life to save them.